What is a De Facto Relationship?

 The Family Law Act defines that a de facto relationship is one where that parties are not married or related and when having regard to all circumstances of their relationship, they have a relationship as a couple living together on a genuine domestic basis.

-How do you Determine if you are in a De Facto Relationship?
+How do you Determine if you are or were in a De Facto Relationship?

 The consideration set out in the Family Law Act to determine if a de facto relationship existed includes: